patni1992/Rest-api-in-go-gin/README.md

 ## Development Setup

+⚠️ **Important**: Before running the application, make sure to set up the database by following the [Database Migrations](#database-migrations) section below.

 ### Using Air for Live Reload

 This project uses Air for live reload during development.
 Here's how to get started: